tiagoazeved0/TestAssignmentSC/README.md

 ### Running on Jenkins

-Plugins needed:

-- **Pipeline Maven Integration Plugin**

-After installing [Jenkins](https://www.jenkins.io/doc/book/installing/), you are ready to create the pipeline to run the tests.
+After installing [Jenkins](https://www.jenkins.io/doc/book/installing/), and installing the suggested plugins in the first setup, you should be ready to create the pipeline to run the tests.
 This can be done in the following way:

 1. Go to **Dashboard** > **New Item**
 2. Choose **'Pipeline' Project** and give it a name